JonasToth/depth-conversions/README.md

 ### Binaries

-It is possible to download artifacts from the CI setup.
+You can download binaries from the CI setup.
 The `old-linux-most-portable` build in the stage `platforms` is your best bet.
 It is a ubuntu 12.04 based build but only requires the default linux system libraries as dynamic dependencies.
 It should e.g. work on CentOS 7 and other